BIOL548O/website/content/page/06_PeerReview_2.md

 title: "Peer Review 2"
 ---

+Below, you will find a template for Peer Review 2. **Copy and paste this in response to the GitHub Issue that announces your review**

+### overview and some tips

 The goal of this Peer Review is to help our colleagues to write *clear, readable code* which creates *tidy data*.

 > _tip: suggest new code to your reviewee by typing three backticks before and after your suggestion_